Density ratio model for multiple types of survival data with empirical likelihood: Introduction

-In this paper, we develop a DRM-based procedure to estimate both the exponential tilt parameters and the unspecified reference distribution, from which the survival function estimator can be derived, when right-censored and left-truncated right-censored failure time samples are analyzed jointly.
-We focus primarily on the case where the left-truncation times are uniformly distributed, which is commonly referred to as length-biased failure time data.
+In this paper, we develop a DRM-based procedure to estimate both the exponential tilt parameters and the unspecified reference distribution, from which the survival function estimator can be derived, when right-censored and \com{length-biased} right-censored failure time samples are analyzed jointly.
 We define the relevant notation for the various types of survival data for the DRM in Section~\ref{sec:method} and explain how the EL and an expectation-maximization (EM) algorithm-based procedure can be used to nonparametrically estimate the unknown reference distribution function and unknown parameters in the DRM.
 In Section~\ref{sec:simulation}, we perform an extensive simulation study to highlight the efficacy and accuracy of the DRM-based survival function estimator when combining multiple data sources and in Section~\ref{sec:application}, we utilize the DRM to model the distributions for the time spent from admission to discharge in a Montreal-area hospital.
 Finally, Section~\ref{sec:discussion} elucidates the connection between arbitrary left-truncated failure time data and the DRM, and provides some discussions and directions for future research work.
 For reproducibility, the {\tt R} \citep{R} code for the proposed DRM-based survival estimation method, together with implementations of the competing estimators considered in this paper and an example script demonstrating the simulation procedure, is publicly available on GitHub at \href{https://github.com/gozhang/DRM-combined-survival}{DRM-combined-survival}.